ajnabi-workshop/jambhalucid/README.md

 #### **Configure Blockfrost**
 Jambhalucid requires a Blockfrost API key (called a "project ID"), as it uses Blockfrost as a node provider to query the blockchain and submit transactions.
 This ID must be stored as a private environment variable so it can be imported by Next.js and used to connect to Blockfrost.

-The Jambhala `setup` wizard generates two files for storing environment variables: `.env` (located in the project root directory) and `.env.local` (located in the `/jambhalucid` directory).
+The Jambhala environment automatically generates two files for storing environment variables: `.env` (located in the project root directory) and `.env.local` (located in the `/jambhalucid` directory).
 The `/jambhalucid/.env.local` file should not be modified manually: it simply references variables contained in the `.env` file, which is used elsewhere in Jambhala.

 Confirm that the `/jambhalucid/.env.local` exists and contains the following contents: